Martiless/hangman/README.md

 ***
 ## Development Planes:

-As this is a backend project I did not have the use of HTML and CSS to make the user experience a good one, however, the aim is still to make the game as pleasing to a user as possible while maintaning the retro game style.
+As this is a backend project I did not have the use of HTML and CSS to make the user experience a good one, however, the aim is still to make the game as pleasing to a user as possible while maintaining the retro game style.
 This was done using the following process.

 ***
 ## Strategy: